bneijt/low_code_lambda/README.md

 To deploy the project, run `cargo lambda deploy`.
 This will create an IAM role and a Lambda function in your AWS account.

 Read more about deploying your lambda function in [the Cargo Lambda documentation](https://www.cargo-lambda.info/commands/deploy.html).

+# TODO

+- Structured and/or non-sturctured logging based on AWS system logging configuration
+- Add logo to project